logicuniverse/manifesto/README.md

 The decoupling problem was never about better "interfaces"; it was about the lack of a **Universal Coordinate System** for logic.

+**AI-Native Architecture: From Tokens to Topology**

+Traditional programming languages are 1D sequences designed for human scanning.
+Large Language Models (LLMs) struggle with correctness because they must predict tokens across a one-dimensional tape.

+LogicUniverse shifts AI from a "Writer" to an **Architect**.
+In a tri-axial topology, AI does not guess the next character; it orchestrates deterministic Logic Units within a 3D coordinate system.
+By reasoning about the **Geometry of Logic**, AI can ensure a level of structural integrity that is mathematically impossible to achieve in plain-text code.

 ---

 ## V. The Evolutionary Roadmap: Geometry, Physics, Biology